 NightView gives you facilities for debugging threads and Ada tasks.
-On Linux, threads are implemented with separate processes that share resources, including memory.
-In this manual, those processes are referred to as thread processes.
-When this manual refers to a process, that means all the thread processes together.
-See pthread\create(3).
+On Linux, threads are implemented with separate "processes" that share resources, including memory, file descriptors, etc. In this manual, those processes are referred to as thread processes, or more simply, threads.
+When this manual refers to a process, that means all the threads together.
+See pthread_create(3).

-When a process containing multiple threads or Ada tasks stops, NightView shows you the thread process that caused the process to stop.
-To see other tasks, threads, or thread processes, use the select-context command (see "select-context" on page 6-134).
+When a thread or Ada tasks stops, NightView stops the entire process (i.e. all other threads that are still executing are stopped).
+NightvView shows you the thread that caused the process to stop -- known as the current thread.
+To see other tasks or threads, use the select-context command (see "select-context" on page 6-138).
+When using the graphical interface, all threads are shown in a tree display in a data panel.
+The "current" thread is shown in green.